-I Nursery admission (non-statutory education)
+Nursery admission (non-statutory education)

-- 1.1 Children will be admitted to nursery in the September of the academic year in which they become four years old.
+- 1.4 Children will be admitted to nursery in the September of the academic year in which they become four years old.
 This place can be in a school or in a non-maintained setting, which may be a playgroup or a private day nursery.
-The Council is responsible for admission to community nursery schools but for a nursery place in a voluntary aided school or non-maintained setting, enquiries should be made directly to the school or provider. - 1.2 The Council is unable to consider nursery applications for only part of a school week and therefore admission to nursery schools and classes is offered for a half-day session, either morning or afternoon, 5 days per week.
+The Council is responsible for admission to community nursery schools but for a nursery place in a voluntary aided school or non-maintained setting, enquiries should be made directly to the school or provider. - 1.5 The Council is unable to consider nursery applications for only part of a school week and therefore admission to nursery schools and classes is offered for a half-day session, either morning or afternoon, 5 days per week.
 Schools expect pupils attending the nursery to take up all the sessions available to them.
-If parents do not wish their child to attend all five sessions each week, it might be preferable to seek a place at a non-maintained setting that can more easily accommodate these flexible arrangements. - 1.3 Key dates for nursery admission in September 2019 - Applications can be made from 2 July 2018 - Closing date for applications is 14 September 2018 - Decisions issued on 30 November 2018 - 1.4 Once allocated a September nursery place, children born between 1 September and 31 March may be offered an early start in the term following their third birthday, if places are available.
+If parents do not wish their child to attend all five sessions each week, it might be preferable to seek a place at a non-maintained setting that can more easily accommodate these flexible arrangements. - 1.6 Key dates for nursery admission in September 2020 - Applications can be made from 10 July 2019 - Closing date for applications is 18 September 2019 - Decisions issued on 4 December 2019 - 1.7 Once allocated a September nursery place, children born between 1 September and 31 March may be offered an early start at that nursery in the term following their third birthday, if places are available.
 This is commonly referred to as a Rising 3 place.
-Children born between 1 April and 31 August are not eligible for a Rising 3 place. - 1.5 There is only one application window for nursery admission and from that one application both September and Rising 3 places will be allocated. - 1.6 If Rising 3 places are available, eligible pupils will be offered an early start at their allocated nursery as follows: - On 30 November 2018 for January 2019 Rising 3 places - On 8 March 2019 for April 2019 Rising 3 places - 1.7 It is the Council's policy to meet parental preference where possible; however in some cases there may be more applications for a particular setting than there are places.
+Children born between 1 April and 31 August are not eligible for a Rising 3 place. - 1.8 There is only one application window for nursery admission and from that one application both September and Rising 3 places will be allocated, where available. - 1.9 If Rising 3 places are available, eligible pupils will be offered an early start at their allocated nursery as follows: - On 4 December 2019 for January 2020 Rising 3 places - On 11 March 2020 for April 2020 Rising 3 places - 1.10 It is the Council's policy to meet parental preference where possible; however in some cases there may be more applications for a particular setting than there are places.
 In determining which children should be admitted to nursery, the Council will apply the following oversubscription criteria in order of priority.